 From what we have learned so far, the CNS is at the center of human health.
 With a healthy nervous system, it is possible to stop and control most diseases.
-It is this system that affects the overall immunity of the body, fights inflammation, supports mental health, emotional well-being, coordinates mobility, and enhances the health of the spinal cord.
+It is this system that affects the overall immunity of the body, fights inflammation, supports mental health, and emotional well-being, coordinates mobility, and enhances the health of the spinal cord.

-With so many functions and benefits to the overall health of a human being, it is crucial to ensure that the health of the central nervous system in a sound state.
+With so many functions and benefits to the overall health of a human being, it is crucial to ensure that the health of the central nervous system is in a sound state.
 It is only through this that peripheral organs will function properly.
 A healthy nervous system also helps prevent cell death and improves limbic system functions.